How to Get Your Teens Reading the Bible on Their Own?

 This study spends time looking specifically at the behavior of teens.
 The author says that “how often one reads or listens to the Bible seems a particularly strong protective factor for teens.”

-What is the Impact of Reading the Bible frequently for Teens?
+What is the Impact of Teens Reading the Bible Frequently?

 The teens that engaged in their Bible at least four times a week were less likely to participate in a host of behaviors.
 The study looked at behaviors such as smoking, getting drunk, having sex outside of marriage, pornography, and other harming behaviors.